zowe/zowe-cli-sample-plugin/README.md

 # Zowe CLI sample plug-in

 This repository contains a sample Zowe CLI plug-in that adheres to the contribution guidelines for the project.
-Use this project and the associated tutorials as a starting point for creating Zowe CLI Plug-ins.
+Use this project and the associated tutorials as a starting point for creating Zowe CLI plug-ins.

 - [Zowe CLI sample plug-in](#zowe-cli-sample-plug-in)
   - [Sample plug-in overview](#sample-plug-in-overview)